 Mr. Dodd participates in community affairs at the local, state, and national level.
 He has been active in the Federalist Society, currently serving on the Executive Committee of the Civil Rights Practice Group for over 15 years.
 He was President of the Orange County Lawyer’s Chapter from 2004 through 2008 and was a board member of that chapter for over 15 years.

 He also has served several terms as President of the Orange County Chapter of the Sons of the American Revolution, as well as “Chancellor,” or chief legal officer, of the California Society, and served as President of the California Society for the 2011-2012 term.
-He served two terms as Chancellor General of the National Society, Sons of the American Revolution, and currently is serving his second three-year term on the board of the SAR Foundation.
+He served two terms as Chancellor General of the National Society, Sons of the American Revolution, and currently is serving as Treasurer General of the SAR after serving five years on the board of the SAR Foundation.

 Mr. Dodd has achieved the Martindale-Hubbell “AV Preeminent” rating, the highest possible, as well as being selected a Super Lawyer, and a Top Attorney in Orange County by Orange Coast Magazine as well as in Southern California by Los Angeles Magazine.